seale61/weather-project-backend/README.md

 Save these files and make chem executable using 'chmod +x <filename>'  at the terminal command line.

 ## Crontab (Linux/MacOS only)
 In a terminal window, enter "crontab -e" at the command line.
 You may be given a choice of editors.
 I generally recommend nano.
-When the editor comes up, enter the following line (using your own path to your shell script):
+When the editor comes up, enter the following lines (using your own path to your shell script):

     */60 * * * * /path/to/your/script/weather.sh >/dev/null 2>&1
+    5 0 * * * /apps/node-scripts/weather/weather-daily.sh >/dev/null 2>&1

 Save your crontab entry, and your script will run in the background at the top of every hour.